 72% of consumers say they believe software glitches in some IoT applications will cause serious injuries.

 “The delivery chain behind every connected device is extremely complex.
 Businesses are already struggling with cloud complexity, but IoT magnifies this with sensors, masses of new data and dynamic containerized workloads.
 Consumers are already reporting problems with everything from medical applications, smart meters, car door locks, and virtual personal assistants, to smart thermostats and fridges.
 Their patience is at an all-time low and they simply won’t tolerate a poor experience.
 Yet, we haven’t even seen the era of IoT take off to its full potential – it’s just getting started.
 The imperative is on companies to find ways to process, analyze and manage the IoT delivery chain holistically, and with deep insight, so they know exactly what’s happening and where issues are arising in real time.
-This is not an easy task,” digital performance expert Doug Anderson said about the report.
+This is not an easy task,” says digital performance expert Doug Anderson.

-The Dynatrace “IoT Consumer Confidence Report: Challenges for Enterprise Cloud Monitoring on the Horizon” can be downloaded here.
+Download the Dynatrace’s IoT Consumer Confidence Report: Challenges for Enterprise Cloud Monitoring on the Horizon here.